 Persecution of human rights defenders in Turkey

-Friday’s conviction of four human rights defenders of terrorism charges in Istanbul continues a pattern of prosecutions designed to restrict human rights defenders and silence critical voices.
-These baseless convictions are consistent with the recent warning of Council of Europe Commissioner for Human Rights, Dunja Mijatović, of a politicised Turkish judiciary criminalising legitimate and peaceful activities (see here).
+Friday’s conviction of four human rights defenders of terrorism charges in Istanbul continues the pattern of prosecutions designed to restrict human rights defenders and silence critical voices.
+These baseless convictions are consistent with the recent warning of Council of Europe Commissioner for Human Rights, Dunja Mijatovic, of a politicised Turkish judiciary criminalising legitimate and peaceful activities (see here).

-Former chair of Amnesty International Turkey Taner Kılıç was detained in June 2017 on suspicion of membership of a terrorist organisation on the basis that he had downloaded and used the ByLock messaging app.
-His case was joined with the ‘Büyükada’ defendants, ten human rights defenders arrested on 5 July 2017 during a police raid of a human rights and digital security workshop on Büyükada island (see here).
+Former chair of Amnesty international Turkey Taner Kılıç was detained in June 2017 on suspicion of membership of a terrorist organisation on the basis that he had downloaded and used the ByLock messaging app.
+His case was joined with the ‘Büyükada’ defendants, ten human rights defenders arrested on 5 July 2017 during a police raid of a human rights and digital security workshop on Büyükada island.